Chicken Jambalaya Soup

 - Shrimp or crawfish can be used instead of chicken.

-- Though not traditional, you can use pasta instead of rice—try orzo, acini di pepe, panette, or tubetti.
+- Though not traditional, you can use small pasta shapes instead of rice—try orzo, acini di pepe, penette, or tubetti.

 Whatever your twist, you’ll find this Jambalaya soup hearty and comforting.
-A steamy bowl is perfect on any chilly evening, but consider whipping up your version of this Chicken Jambalaya Soup this Tuesday for your Mardi Gras celebration.
+A steamy bowl is perfect on any chilly evening, but consider whipping up your version of this Chicken and Sausage Jambalaya Soup on Fat Tuesday for your Mardi Gras celebration.
 Laissez Les Bons Temps Rouler!

 You May Also Like: